-Our Board has five standing committees: the Nominating and Corporate Governance Committee, the Audit Committee, the Cybersecurity and Data Privacy Committee and the Marketing Strategy Committee.
+Our Board has five standing committees: the Nominating and Corporate Governance Committee, the Audit Committee, the Compensation Committee, the Cybersecurity and Data Privacy Committee and the Marketing Strategy Committee.
 Each committee is comprised of directors who are "independent" under the rules of Nasdaq.